-In this guide we will show how to install the Keycloak Operator in your Kubernetes or OpenShift cluster.
+This guide describes how to install the Keycloak Operator in a Kubernetes or OpenShift cluster.

 The recommended way to install the Keycloak Operator in Kubernetes environments is to use the Operator Lifecycle Manager (OLM).

 Make sure OLM is installed in your environment.
-For Guidance on how to install OLM, follow this guide.
+For details, see Installing OLM.

 keycloak-operator.
 Make sure to use the

-After successfull CRD installation, install the Keycloak Operator deployment by running the following command:
+Install the Keycloak Operator deployment by entering the following command:

 Currently the Operator watches only the namespace where the Operator is installed.